Review

 William Gibson, 2007, 371 pages.
 978-0-399-15430-0

 Gibson’s latest and perhaps most mainstream-accessible novel has some things in common with his previous Pattern Recognition, but the continuity is slight and will go completely unnoticed by new readers.
-Proper review pending; in the meantime, there are notes from a recent promotional appearance by the author.
+Spook Country, like Pattern Recognition before it, is a high-concept mystery story seasoned with some barely-speculative technology.
+It doesn't involve strange doings in a vivid world of the day after tomorrow so much as it involves strange doings down the street last winter, and the doings are more spy than sci-fi.

 Film